Travel startups cry foul over what Google’s doing with their data – TechCrunch

 “That is something that I think ultimately is bad for the customer and only serves Google, again, because the customer will, in the long run, have no other choice and no other visibility on how he can get to choice than to go through Google because our brands will basically be hidden behind a Google wall.
 That will turn Google firmly away from what their original mission was… to steer people to the most relevant content on the web… Now they are trying to be completely the opposite; they’re trying to be the Amazon or Alibaba of travel and try to keep and contain people in their ecosystem.”

 During the congressional antitrust subcommittee hearing last month Pichai claimed Google faces fierce competition in travel.
 Again, Reck contends that’s simply not true.
-“In Europe more than 75% of travellers go to Google to search for travel and all those users are free,” he said.
+“In Europe more than 75% of travelers go to Google to search for travel and all those users are free,” he said.
 “Everyone else in the travel industry pays Google top dollar… for these queries.
 Which competition exactly is he referring to?”

 “[Pichai] then claimed that they’re not leveraging partners’ content — that’s not accurate.
 If you look at Google if you want to be in the top results these days you either pay or you give them data so that they can build their own products into search.”

-“This dates back ten years now when they acquired ITA software, which is the leading data provider for flights,” Reck added.
+“This dates back 10 years now when they acquired ITA software, which is the leading data provider for flights,” Reck added.
 “They’ve just paved their way into travel.
-I think their intent is very clear at this point that they have no interest in their partners — or their customers for that matter, who like the choice that’s being offered on Google.”
+I think their intent is very clear at this point that they have no interest in their partners — or their customers for that matter, who like the choice that’s being offered on Google.

-“What they want to morph into, basically, is to turn Google into the Amazon of travel where everyone else maybe a content provider or a fulfilment agent but the consumer has no choice but to go through Google.
+“What they want to morph into, basically, is to turn Google into the Amazon of travel where everyone else may be a content provider or a fulfillment agent but the consumer has no choice but to go through Google.
 I think that is the key intent here.
 They want to limit consumer choice.
 And they want to monopolise the space.
 We don’t want that and we will fight that.
 And if that means we need to go to the EU Commission to protect our and the customers’ interests then we’ll do that and we’re currently reviewing that option.”

 The looming harm for consumers around reduced choice could manifest in poorer customer service, which is an area vertical players tend to focus on — whereas Google, as a platform funnel, does not.